 There are a few things to be aware of, however, when signing up for a bridge loan.

-The bank may also charge an administration fee of anywhere between $200 and $500.
-And a lawyer may charge a fee if some extra paperwork is required.
+The bank may also charge an administration fee, and a lawyer may charge a fee if some extra paperwork is required.

 About the author

 Inspiring travel writers at Western University, Melanie also cycles the globe looking for her own adventures to write about.
 Cycling across Japan and completing a nine-day mountain bike stage race in South Africa are a few stories she's written for Canadian Cycling Magazine.
 Read her work at www.melaniechambers.ca, and check out her podcast at www.outtherepodcast.com.